Available until the 14th July 2021 only!

-With the invention of the 60s bobs, geometric crops, and the five-point cut, women were liberated from the traditional time-consuming ritual of dressing hair – with a modernist haircut they could wash & go with their minimalist style falling perfectly into place.
+With Vidal Sassoon‘s inventions of the 60s bobs, geometric crops, and the five-point cut, women were liberated from the traditional time-consuming ritual of dressing hair – with a modernist haircut they could wash & go with their minimalist style falling perfectly into place.

 Adopted by the Mod girls of Carnaby Street and the King’s Road, the short cuts complemented their minimalist wardrobe and Mod boyfriends, as well as enabling hair to look good even after a windswept jaunt on a Vespa or Lambretta.

-Ready-to-wear hair was so forward-thinking and liberating that it created superstars of the hairdressers of the time, with some becoming global brands and other hairstylists happy to be a “face about town“, even modelling for fashion companies.
+Ready-to-wear hair was so forward-thinking and liberating that it created superstars of the hairdressers of the time, including Vidal Sassoon and the House of Leonard, with some becoming global brands and other hairstylists even modelling for fashion companies.